List of 7th Heaven characters: Simon Camden

-Simon Camden (David Gallagher) is the middle child and second son.
+Simon Camden (David Gallagher) is the 4th born and 2nd son.
 In the early part of the series, he is known to his siblings as "The Bank of Simon" because he always seems to have money, and he loves to make money.
 His other interests have included golf, magic, and cars.
 He was born in 1986 and in the first year he started out when he was 10 years old.

 During the pilot episode, Simon's most fervent wish is for a dog.
 When asked to say grace before the family had dinner, he even includes a dog request in his prayer.
 Although his parents do not think he is mature enough for the responsibility of a pet, Annie goes to the pound "just to look" and falls in love with a dog who was scheduled to be euthanized.
 This dog became the Camdens' beloved "Happy."

 Simon meets a girl named Deena in sixth grade and finds out that Eric counseled her family years ago when she was diagnosed with leukemia.
 They date for the majority of middle school, but break up on the last day of eighth grade, though they remain friends.

 Transitioning to high school is rough for Simon, despite help from his bubbly, popular big sister Lucy.
 He dates a girl named Cecilia Smith (Ashlee Simpson), and they even consider furthering their relationship by becoming sexually involved with one another, but decide against it.
 The summer before his senior year, Simon accidentally hits and kills a boy named Paul Smith who was Ruthie's age.
 Since Paul was on a bicycle with no helmet and was later proven to be under the influence of drugs, the death is ruled accidental and Simon is not brought up on criminal charges, but he cannot stop blaming himself for the accident and also fears retaliation from Paul's older brother, who was the likely guilty party who spray-painted "thou shall not kill" on the sign at Reverend Camden's church.
 He passes the CHSPE and leaves school early to start college.
 While in college, partly as a way to cope with his guilty feelings and low self-esteem, he breaks the family's edict of not having premarital sex.